How to Use Monte Carlo Simulation for Retirement Planning

 Problem: Past performance ≠ future results.
 Today's high valuations and low bond yields suggest lower future returns.

-Option B: Use Current Institutional Forecasts (Realistic)
+Option B: Use Current Forward-Looking Forecasts (Realistic)

 When to use: For planning.
 This reflects current market conditions (high stock valuations, moderate bond yields).